Tips for Using BC for Linux

 To register without running Beyond Compare, save the license key in a text file named

-To register for one user using version 3.3.7 or newer, use the location:
+To register for one user with version 3.3.7 or newer, use the location:

 To register for one user with older versions of BC3, use the location: